blackgateproject/connector/README.md

 ### Startup a local supabase instance, Docker desktop is required

-* For windows, most likely WSL2, enable the following
+* For windows, most likely WSL2, enable the following in Docker Desktop>General
   * "Expose daemon on tcp://localhost:2375 without TLS"
   * "Add the *.docker.internal names to the host's /etc/hosts file"